FIWARE/tutorials.NGSI-v2/docs/iot-over-mqtt.md

 transport protocol used between the IoT devices and the IoT Agent is irrelevant to this layer of communication.
 Effectively the IoT Agent is offering a simplified facade pattern of well-known endpoints to actuate any device.

-Therefore this section of registering and invoking commands **duplicates** the instructions found in the [previous tutorial](iot-agent.md)
+Therefore, this section of registering and invoking commands **duplicates** the instructions found in the [previous tutorial](iot-agent.md)

 ### Ringing the Bell